julianlu03/E-Commerce-Consumer-Behavior-Analysis/README.md

 <p align = "center">
   <img src="https://github.com/julianlu03/E-Commerce-Consumer-Behavior-Analysis/blob/8587c5e8bd181be8d8b0bf46980e36198f07e25f/images/rating_CLTV.png"/ width=900 height=600>

-**Business Metric:** The number of previous purchases is positively correlated with CLTV, as expected, but review ratings show no significant correlation with either variable.
+**Observation:** The number of previous purchases is positively correlated with CLTV, as expected, but review ratings show no significant correlation with either variable.

-**Quantified Observation:** A correlation coefficient of ≈-0.0096 indicates an extremely weak relationship between review ratings and spending behavior, suggesting review ratings are not effective predictors of CLTV or repeat purchases.
+**Insight:** A correlation coefficient of ≈-0.0096 indicates an extremely weak relationship between review ratings and spending behavior, suggesting review ratings are not effective predictors of CLTV or repeat purchases.

 **Recommendation:**